 •A generator that is not currently operating provides no operating capacity because it cannot be counted on to provide power at a moment's notice.
 It must first be started, allowed to warm up, and synchronized.

-•A 50-kW generator in operation provides 50 kW of operating capacity, regardless of the actual amount of power it is producing at any time.
+•A 50 kW generator that is operating provides 50 kW of operating capacity, regardless of the actual amount of power it is producing at any time.

 •The operating capacity provided by the grid is equal to the maximum grid demand.

 •The operating capacity provided by the storage bank is equal to the maximum amount of power it could discharge at a particular time.
 It therefore depends on the storage bank's state of charge and its recent charge and discharge history.
-For more information, see the kinetic storage model section of the help.
+For more information, see the article on the kinetic storage model.

-The operating capacity provided by a nondispatchable renewable source (like a PV array or a wind turbine) is equal to the amount of power the source is currently producing, not the maximum amount of power it could produce.
-Because a renewable power source cannot be controlled like a dispatchable source, its maximum capacity is not relevant in this context.
+The operating capacity provided by a non-dispatchable renewable source (like a PV array or a wind turbine) is equal to the amount of power the source is currently producing, not the maximum amount of power it could produce.
+Since a renewable power source cannot be controlled like a dispatchable source can, its maximum capacity is not relevant in this context.
 So a wind turbine with a rated capacity of 50 kW that is only producing 13 kW provides only 13 kW of operating capacity.

-HOMER keeps track of operating capacity and operating reserve separately for the AC and DC buses.
-For more information, see the operating reserve section of the help.
+HOMER keeps track operating capacity and operating reserve separately for the AC and DC buses.
+For more information, see operating reserve.